Medical Imaging & Diagnostics AI

 Medical imaging AI often combines computer vision, signal processing, dataset governance, annotation workflows, model training, inference serving, and review interfaces built for expert users.
 Depending on the use case, the system may support triage, prioritization, second-read assistance, structured extraction, or consistency improvements in interpretation.
 The design should reflect the clinical context, data modality, and review pathway rather than assuming one generic imaging workflow.

-In 2026, serious programs also account for validation realities early: dataset diversity, cohort behavior, reader studies, drift monitoring, and quality-system expectations when the system is moving toward regulated use.
+This year, serious programs also account for validation realities early: dataset diversity, cohort behavior, reader studies, drift monitoring, and quality-system expectations when the system is moving toward regulated use.
 Even when a client is not pursuing clearance immediately, building like validation matters is usually a wise habit.

 Common pitfalls and risks we often see